Proofdoors and Efficiency of CDCL Solvers: Undecidability of the Short Proof Family Problem

-where $\bot $ is the empty CNF formula and $\mathrm{PHP}_t$ is the pigeonhole principle CNF, which requires resolution refutations of size $2^{\Omega(t)}$~\cite{haken1985intractability}.

-Since satisfiability of $F_t$ is decidable, the transformation is computable.
-If $M$ never halts on $x$ then every $F_t$ is satisfiable so every $G_t=\bot$, and the family has constant size proofs.
-If $M$ halts on some step $T$, then for all $t\ge T$, $F_t$ is unsatisfiable and hence $G_t=\mathrm{PHP}_t$, so the family requires exponentially large resolution proofs.
+Since simulating $M$ on $x$ for $t$ steps is decidable, $G$ is computable.
+If $M$ never halts on $x$, then $G(t) = \bot$ for all $t$, and the family $\{G(t)\}$ has constant-size proofs.
+If $M$ halts on $x$ at some step $T$, then $G(t) = \mathrm{PHP}_t$ for all $t \geq T$, which requires resolution refutations of size $2^{\Omega(t)}$~\cite{haken1985intractability}.
 Therefore deciding FPSP would decide the Halting Problem.
-FPSP is undecidable.
+FPSP is undecidable. \end{proof}